The Benefits of Using a GSA Approved Government Contractor

 by | Oct 22, 2018 | GSA Approved

-GSA, short for the Government Services Administration, is a government agency that is responsible for the task of managing government real estate and buildings, developing regulations and policies, and providing service and procurement support.
+GSA, short for the Government Services Administration, is a government agency responsible for managing government real estate and buildings, developing regulations and policies, and providing service and procurement support.

-The agency satisfies much of the space requirements of federal agencies, but it hires private contractors to do the work.
+The agency satisfies much of the space requirements of federal agencies but hires private contractors to do the work.
 How does it regulate this?
-It ensures excellence in architecture, engineering, and construction by creating certain standards and using an approved contractor program.
+It ensures excellence in architecture, engineering, and construction by creating specific standards and using an approved contractor program.

-While there is no law requiring a contractor to hold a GSA contract to conduct business with a government entity, some agencies only use this option.
-Also, there are several benefits to using a GSA approved government contractor.
+While no law requires a contractor to hold a GSA contract to conduct business with a government entity, some agencies only use this option.
+Also, there are several benefits to using a GSA-approved government contractor.

 Faster.

-GSA contracts are meant to streamline the project design and completion process, which means you will spend less time with a GSA-approved contractor from start to finish.
-Imagine having to get competing bids, shop for pricing, and jump through other hoops to satisfy government requirements for a new project.
-With a GSA-approved contract, these steps aren’t necessary, which shortens the process.
+GSA contracts help streamline the project design and completion process so that you will spend less time with a GSA-approved contractor from start to finish.
+Imagine getting competing bids, shopping for pricing, and jumping through other hoops to satisfy government requirements for a new project.
+With a GSA-approved contract, these steps are optional, which shortens the process.
 Some of the time-saving benefits of this choice include:

 • Ordering offices do not need to seek further competition;